-Why do drivers continue to get behind the wheel when they are so tired??
-Well, today’s world definitely emphasizes speed, timeliness, and fitting as much into each day as possible.
-This is especially true for truckers with looming deadlines and tight schedules, so we’ve put together a few quick thoughts about sleep and safety:
+Why do drivers continue to get behind the wheel when they are so tired?
+It’s obvious that today’s world emphasizes speed, timeliness, and fitting as much into each day as possible.
+Because those expectations weigh especially hard on truckers who have looming deadlines and tight schedules, we’ve put together a few quick thoughts about sleep and safety:

 1. Health organizations, including the CDC, recommend that adults get between 7 to 9 hours of quality sleep per night.

 2. Driving without sufficient sleep can be incredibly dangerous.
 An estimated 16.5% of all fatal crashes are attributed to drowsy driving!!

 4. Automotive Fleet has collected a number of sleep and safety tips, including:

 - Avoid stimulants like caffeine and alcohol too close to bedtime.

 - Exercise in the morning or late afternoon.